vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At least 11.5 hours average (92 hours total) across that week and the eight preceding weeks

+  * NOTE: Early on during this period, there will be weeks where the prior 2, 4, 6, or 8 weeks (for the above conditions) will be partly or fully before the period of increased hours.
+In such cases, add 3.5 hours per week to the hours for those weeks when doing the calculation.
+Similarly, when coming off this period, subtract 3.5 hours per week when including weeks within this period for a final week after this period.

 * (thresholds multiplied by 1.5 (approx)) I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true: